-- The ACHP issued guidance in August 2016 entitled, Frequently Asked Questions on Protecting Sensitive Information About Historic Properties Under Section 304 of the National Historic Preservation Act.
+The ACHP, recognizing general confusion about the applicability of Section 304 in the Section 106 process, issued guidance in August 2016 entitled, Frequently Asked Questions on Protecting Sensitive Information About Historic Properties Under Section 304 of the National Historic Preservation Act.
 While it was widely distributed to federal agencies and the preservation community and is available online, the ACHP will redistribute it.
-In addition, the signatories to the Sacred Sites MOU issued Policy Statement on the Confidentiality of Information about Indian Sacred Sites. - The Department of the Interior should consider amendments to strengthen Section 304 of the NHPA.
+In addition, the signatories to the Sacred Sites MOU issued Policy Statement on the Confidentiality of Information about Indian Sacred Sites.

+- The Department of the Interior should consider seeking legislative amendments to strengthen Section 304 of the NHPA.
 The special authority of the Forest Service, under 25 U.S.C. § 3056, may be a model. - The National Park Service should develop minimum standards for the protection of sensitive information under Section 304 as well as a clarification about federal agencies withholding information from Indian tribes.